benthielker/AngularSlideshow/README.md

 ```

 This example more clearly demonstrates that the `content` assigned to each slide is
-`html`, so if your slide content will consist of images, you will need to populate their
+`html`, so if a slideshow needs to consist of images, its slide's should likely be defined
-content with image tags.
-Note that the `index` properties of these slides vary along the
+with image tags in their content.
+Note that the `index` properties of these slides vary
-y-axis, therefore these slides would belong to a vertically aligned show...
+along the y-axis, therefore these slides would belong to a vertically aligned show...
 ```json
 [
 	{